pivotal/docs-tap/cli-plugins/build-service/command-reference/tanzu_build-service_buildpack_status.hbs.md

 # tanzu build-service buildpack status

-This command displays the status of a buildpack.
+This topic tells you how to use the Tanzu Build Service CLI `build-service buildpack status` command to display the status of a buildpack.

 ## Synopsis